 Modernizing Home Improvement B2B Sales: Beyond Basic eCommerce

 In today’s fast-paced construction and renovation market, the old ways of doing business – phone calls, paper catalogs, and handwritten orders – are holding companies back.
-Whether you’re a distributor looking to modernize or a manufacturer wanting to sell directly to businesses, understanding the complexities of B2B sales platforms is crucial for growth and efficiency.
+Whether you’re a distributor looking to modernize or a manufacturer wanting to sell directly to businesses, understanding the complexities of B2B eCommerce platforms is crucial for growth and efficiency.

 The Complex World of B2B Hardware Sales